 This sweater was a very fast knit (yay short sleeves, yay stockinette!)… until I reached the collar.
 As you can see in my ravelry notes, everything but the collar took me two weeks to knit, and then I spent two more weeks on this ridiculously small collar!
 I find knitting ribs a little tedious and so slow in comparison to stockinette, plus the weather suddenly got warmer and, contrary to the yarn used for the body of the sweater, which is made of summer appropriate fibers (cotton, linen and tencel), the one used for the collar is a wool/acrylic blend, which was a real pain to knit in the heat.
 So I only knit a few rows here and there and even put my work aside for a few days.

 One month to knit a sweater, even a short-sleeved one, is not too bad, though.
 And I love the result!
 It’s really my style with the empire waist gathers and the cute collar and buttons.
 However, if I must be completely honest, I’ll admit I don’t know what to wear it with.
 I think it would look nice either with jeans, black slim pants, black shorts or a black skirt, none of which I own!
-Okay, I do own one pair of jeans but they really don’t fit me well… Now you’re probably wondering what I’m wearing on the pictures.
-I don’t know if I should really tell you, but those are, ahem, jersey harem pants from my belly dancing days!
-They were all I had that looked nice on the pictures, I swear!
+Okay, I do own one pair of jeans but they really don’t fit me well… Now you’re probably wondering what I’m wearing in the pictures.
+I don’t know if I should really tell you, but those are, ahem, jersey harem pants from my belly dancing days!😀 They were all I had that looked nice in the pictures, I swear!

 Now I should sew myself a few of those basic black pieces I miss, but although I have no problem sewing basics, I don’t think there’s any black fabric in my stash.
 I never think to buy that kind of fabric because I’m always distracted by prints and colours when I’m at the store.
 I really should go with a few basics in mind for a change.